COVID-19 Safe Hygiene Marshal

 The marshal should be able to move easily and frequently around the premises to wherever customers are present to monitor safety plan actions.

 Hours of duty

-A COVID-19 Safety Hygiene Marshal must be on the premises at all times when the gym is open.
+Gyms must have a COVID-19 Safe Hygiene Marshal present when there are more than 25 patrons in attendance.
 This applies to gyms that are indoors and open to members of the public.